ShellRechargeSolutionsEU/ocpp/README.md

   3. In the `onOpen` method from the `WebSocketServer` abstract class, create a cake with the three layers: `CentralSystemOcppConnectionComponent with DefaultSrpcComponent with SimpleServerWebSOcketComponent`
   4. Add `???` implementations of all the abstract methods in the cake
   5. Add actual definitions of the `ocppConnection`, `srpcConnection` and `webSocketConnection` members of the three cake layers.

 Note that at step 5, we have passed the `WebSocket` argument to the `onOpen` method on into the `SimpleServerWebSocketConnection` so that the cake can later use this `WebSocket` to send OCPP messages over.

 So by now we're at the fourth point of the five-step cake plan: connect our app's logic to the OCPP cake.
-The app's logic, in our case, is the `connectionHandler` that the library user specifies.
-And then, _inside_ the OCPP cake definition in `onOpen`, we create the incoming endpoint, and call the user-defined `connectionHandler` on it so an endpoint for the incoming messages is created:
+The app's logic, in our case, is the `handleConnection` that the library user specifies.
+And then, _inside_ the OCPP cake definition in `onOpen`, we create the incoming endpoint, and call the user-defined `handleConnection` on it so an endpoint for the incoming messages is created:

 ```scala
 private val outgoingEndpoint = new OutgoingEndpoint {